geometalab/MSE-Database-Seminar-Triple-Stores/README.md

-## PostgreSQL (not relevant anymore)
+## PostgreSQL
-To compare your specific triple store system with PostgreSQL we prepared a setup with PostgreSQL and RDFLib (and SQLAlchemy).
+To include PostgreSQL into the benchmarke we use the relational schema of the data provided by the "Berlin SPARQL Benchmark".
+The generation of this data will look like the following: ``./generate -fc -pc 1000 -ud -fn scale1000 -s sql``

 ### Setup
   1. Install PostgreSQL 9.6 and create a database called "benchmark"
-  2. Install Python 3.6 and pip 3
-  3. Clone this repository
+  2. Clone this repository
   ``git clone https://github.com/geometalab/MSE-Database-Seminar-Triple-Stores.git``
-  4. Get the benchmark data from https://drive.switch.ch/index.php/s/xvHCPcPkVlKjYzJ
+  3. Get the benchmark data from https://drive.switch.ch/index.php/s/xvHCPcPkVlKjYzJ
-  5. To import the data into PostgreSQL us the SQL dump files ``pg_restore -U postgres -h localhost -d benchmark scale30000.dump``
+  4. To import the data into PostgreSQL use the SQL ".psql" files ``psql -U postgres -h localhost -p 5432 benchmark < scale1000.psql``
-  6. Install the project requirements with pip3
-  ``pip3 install -r requirements.txt``

-Note: With the store_data.py script you are able to import the Triple Store Files (.nt) directly into PostgreSQL using SPARQL insert commands.
-The recommended way for RDFLib/PostgreSQL is to use the SQL dump files using PostgreSQL tools.
-To import the data, run the store_data.py (this could take a while): ``python3 store_data.py``.
+### Run the relational queries
+To run the relational queries you have to provide a benchmark database with the stored data.
+All the relational queries are in the relational_queries.psql file in the folder postgres.
+For the execution simply use the following command:
+``psql -U postgres -h localhost -p 5432 < relational_queries.psql``

 ### PostgresSQL Configuration
 To optimise the query and import speed you could set the following settings.
 (Be aware this settings aren't recommended in a productive system)